jgerstmayr/EXUDYN/README.rst

 +  LEST: for testing of internal functions (e.g. linalg)
 +  GLFW: 3D graphics with openGL; cross-platform capabilities
 +  Eigen: linear algebra for large matrices, linear solvers, sparse matrices and link to special solvers
-+  pybind11: linking of C++ to python
++  pybind11: linking of C++ to Python

 Code style and conventions
 ==========================

-This section provides general coding rules and conventions, partly applicable to the C++ and python parts of the code.
+This section provides general coding rules and conventions, partly applicable to the C++ and Python parts of the code.
 Many rules follow common conventions (e.g., google code style, but not always -- see notation):

 +  write simple code (no complicated structures or uncommon coding)
 +  write readable code (e.g., variables and functions with names that represent the content or functionality; AVOID abbreviations)